Benawi/Doctor_Appointment-Booking_App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to express our deepest gratitude to all the people and institutions that have contributed to make this project possible.
+We would like to express our deepest gratitude to all the people and institutions that have contributed to making this project possible.

 #### Development Team
 - **Falako Omotoyosi**: Thank you for being a productive partner with impressive technical thinking and good execusion style.
 - **Habtamu Alemayehu Benawi**: I appreciate your commitment and dedication.
-Your zeal and you promptness to executing tasks at hand, you are a great partner.
+Your zeal and your promptness in executing the tasks at hand, you are a great partner.

 #### Institution